-The chicken pox virus typically comes with viral-type symptoms like headache, fever, fatigue and muscle aches.
-When your children are suffering through these discomforts, acetaminophen can be given according to the dosage information on the bottle.
+The chicken pox virus typically comes with viral-type symptoms, such as headache, fever, fatigue, sore throat, stomachache and muscle aches.
+When your children are suffering through these discomforts, you can give them acetaminophen (Tylenol) according to the dosage information on the bottle.

-Calamine lotion is the most common lotion used to soothe itching due to chicken pox, applied directly to blisters to help them dry out and to give the skin relief.
-"My strategy was to give them a bottle of Caladryl and an artist's brush and let them paint their 'polka dots,'" shares Elisabeth Morrissey, author of It's Not All About You! and former nanny.
+"My strategy was to give them a bottle of Caladryl and an artist's brush and let them paint their 'polka dots,'" says Elisabeth Morrissey, author of It's Not All About You! and former nanny.
 "Then they'd get to play dot-to-dot and draw pictures with the spots."

-Over-the-counter antihistamines such as Benadryl can be given to children to lessen severe itching.
-Due to its drowsiness-inducing nature, it is best given at night.
-Claratin or Zyrtec may also help diminish severe itching from blisters and do not cause drowsiness.
-You may also discuss anti-viral medications such as Zovirax with your doctor, which may shorten the course of the virus.
+You can also give kids over-the-counter antihistamines such as Benadryl to lessen severe itching.
+Due to its drowsiness-inducing nature, though, Benadryl works best at night.
+Claritin or Zyrtec may also help diminish severe itching from blisters, and those do not cause drowsiness.
+You may also discuss antiviral medications such as Zovirax with your doctor; these may shorten the course of the virus.

-Scratching varicella blisters can lead to bacterial infections, so shorten your youngster's nails to keep him from breaking open itchy chicken pox.
-You can also have young children wear mittens to prevent scratching as well.
+Scratching varicella blisters can lead to skin and bacterial infections, so make sure to keep kiddo's nails trimmed to keep him from breaking open itchy chicken pox sores.
+You can also have young children wear cotton mittens to prevent scratching, especially at night during sleep.